PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 project, you will launch Translations Builder and move through the steps to add metadata translations and report label translations.
 Each of the lab exercises builds on the previous one.
-You will work on the same PBIX project file across all six exercises to experience the end-to-end process building multi-lanuage reports with Power BI Desktop.
+You will work on the same PBIX project file across all six exercises to experience the end-to-end process for building multi-lanuage reports with Power BI Desktop.

 > In later exercises you will also learn how to implement data translations.
 At various milestones in this lab, you will be required to publish the